Supraboy981322/Basic-Discord-notification-for-100-off-GOG-and-Steam-games/README.md

 # free-games-checker

+>[!WARNING]
+>There have been breaking changes since the install script was written, it may not function as intended

 ### A Basic Discord bot for games that are 100% off on GOG and Steam

 A basic Discord bot that searches Steam and GOG (with more stores planned) for games that are 100% off.